 Being a Windows user, you may have come across a problem that is, “hard drive not showing up in disk management”.
 This problem is relatively common in Windows 10.
 If you’ve faced this problem, then do not worry, as you can find the alternatives to fix it!
 Find out more below!

 Windows BIOS is unable to detect the hard drive for various reasons.
 Here’s a few of them listed below:

-It could be a case of connection issue.
+It could be a case of a connection issue.
 This means that for some reason there is no connection between the storage and the computer.
 It could be that either the power supply, USB cable or the port

 Another factor that could affect this issue is that there is no allocation in the hard drive capacity.
 Hard drives won’t be shown in Internet Explorer if there is no disk partition and everything else is unallocated.

-Now that you know about the thing that can trigger the problem, go through the next content to find out the solution for internal hard drive not showing up in disk management!
+Now that you know about the thing that can trigger the problem, go through the next content to find out the solution for the internal hard drive not showing up in disk management!

 Easy Fixes for Hard Drive not Showing Up Error

-Here are a few easy fixes that you can implement if hard drive not showing up in disk management windows 10:
+Here are a few easy fixes that you can implement if the hard drive not showing up in disk management windows 10:

 Solution 1: Check Cable Connection For Hard Drive

 Using two cables namely the data cable and the power cable, the hard drive is connected to the motherboard.
 If these cables are not working or damaged then the connection won’t establish.